Welcome to our guide to what you need to go paddleboarding in the UK if you’re new to the sport.

 What you need to go paddleboarding:

-We’ve been paddleboarding for a couple of years now.
+We’ve been paddleboarding for almost five years now.
 At first we used rental boards but once we realised how much fun you can have with a SUP (especially on days when we don’t feel like carrying two big kayaks) we bought our own boards.
-So, if you’re likely to go paddleboarding more than a couple of times this summer, the first thing you’ll need to go paddleboarding is… a paddleboard.
+So, if you’re likely to go paddleboarding more than a couple of times this summer, the first thing you need to go paddleboarding is… a paddleboard.

 1. A Paddleboard

 I have a whole post with some tips for buying your first paddleboard.
 But in brief, there are two main types of paddleboard – inflatable (iSUP) and rigid (SUP).
 Here’s a very brief primer:

 - Inflatable boards are better for beginners, they’re generally more stable and more portable

 - Most iSUPs are sold in kits complete with a leash, paddle, and pump